Karthiks915/TodoRSC/README.md

-Simple Todo app to practice implementation of Repository Service Controller pattern.
+Simple Todo app to show implementation of Repository Service Controller pattern.

+Checking to see if using a controller with Riverpod is a good idea similar to MVC, or go with a Repository>Riverpod>UI pattern and get rid of the controller.

 The app uses the following -